Myrmex/overview/cadmus/dev/backend-core.md

 ![adding new project](../../img/cadmus/a02_add-new-project.png)

-3. add another _C# .NET Standard class library_ named `Cadmus.Seed.<PRJ>.Parts` to provide the mock data seeders for your components.
+3. add another _C# .NET 7 class library_ named `Cadmus.Seed.<PRJ>.Parts` to provide the mock data seeders for your components.
 This is not strictly a requirement, but it's suggested to let you play with the editor while building it.
 Once created, delete the empty `Class1.cs` file from it.

-4. add another _C# .NET Standard class library_ named `Cadmus.<PRJ>.Services` to provide some API services to plug into your API.
+4. add another _C# .NET 7 class library_ named `Cadmus.<PRJ>.Services` to provide some API services to plug into your API.
 Once created, delete the empty `Class1.cs` file from it.

 5. add a _XUnit Test Project_ named `Cadmus.<PRJ>.Parts.Test` to contain the tests for the `Cadmus.<PRJ>.Parts` library.
 Alternatively, any other unit test framework can be used; this just reflects my preferences, and is suggested as the test templates I provide use XUnit.
 Once created, delete the empty `UnitTest1.cs` class.